cordialgerm/foe_foundry/README.md

 ## Structural Enhancements

+- [x] Powers need to be able to modify attack damage
-- [ ] Powers need to be able to modify attack damage
+- [ ] Powers need to be able to add additional info to attack clause
-- [ ] action that replaces a multiattack instance needs to be implemented
+- [x] action that replaces a multiattack instance needs to be implemented

 ## Bug List

 - [ ] negative stat modifiers render with a ?
 - [ ] feature blocks sometimes have duplicate . at the end
-- [ ] role modifiers don't appear to modify HP
+- [x] role modifiers don't appear to modify HP
-- [ ] attack action range should be based on creature's attack type
+- [x] attack action range should be based on creature's attack type